darrindevs/code-quiz/README.md

 Third party APIs such as jQuery and Bootstrap provide additional utilities.

-See if you can beat the clock and while testing your JavaScript knowledge!
+See if you can beat the clock while testing your JavaScript knowledge!

 ## Technologies Used